Wiki surveys: Open and quantifiable social data collection: Website implementation

 This approach is both easy to calculate and reasonably principled because it is derived from standard Bayesian methods.
-It also has several nice practical properties including that it produces a reasonable estimate for new items that have not appeared (e.g., $\widehat{s}_i^{'}=50$) and the amount the score changes with any specific vote decreases as the number of votes on the item increase.
+It also has several desirable practical properties including that it produces a reasonable estimate for new items that have not appeared ($\widehat{s}_i^{'}=50$) and the amount the score changes with any specific vote decreases as the number of votes on the item increase.
 However, the approach also has some limitations.
-First, it does not account for the fact that votes are nested within voters.
-In other words, a person who votes 100 times will have 100 times the influence as someone who votes only once.
-Also, this approach does not consider the ``strength of schedule'' (i.e., the items that a given item has competed against).
+First, it does not account for the fact that responses are nested within respondents.
+In other words, a respondent who contributes 100 responses will have 100 times the influence as someone who responds only once.
+Also, this approach does not consider the ``strength of schedule'' (i.e., the scores of the items that a given item has competed against).
 For example, this scoring approach gives equal weight to an item beating a popular item as to one beating an unpopular item.
-For these reasons and others, we developed the model described in Section~\ref{sec:data_analysis} of the paper, which does not suffer from these two limitations, but which takes many hours to compute.
-In the cases considered in the paper, however, both the simple score (Eq.~\ref{eq:simple_score}) and the modeled score (Eq.~\ref{eq:modeled_score}) turned out to be quite similar (correlation of greater than 0.95 in both cases).
-In the future, we hope to calculate the modeled score (Eq.~\ref{eq:modeled_score}) on the actual website; we suspect that approaches using variational inference will make that possible (see, e.g.,~\citet{braun_variational_2010}).
+For these reasons and others, we developed the model described in the data analysis section of this paper, which does not suffer from these two limitations, but which takes many hours to compute.